What we cover in this video

 Supervision and billing by a clinical psychologist

-If you choose, your clinical psychologist supervisor information will be included on your receipts to clients.
-It is of great importance that your clinical supervisor be aware that they are being included on your receipts and that they are aware that this is for the provision of online therapy.
+If you choose, your PhD supervisor information will be included on your receipts to clients.
+It is of great importance that your PhD supervisor be aware that they are being included on your receipts and that they are aware that this is for the provision of online therapy.

 Snapclarity is highlighting the importance of obtaining supervision from a clinical psychologist upfront in order to decrease the frustrations you might experience as a result of clients discovering that their insurance provider does not cover therapy with your designation.